avatar-kaleb/kalebmckelvey-site/blog/series-javascript-the-good-parts-chapter-3-objects-review.md

 `const birthDay = person.age.dob // type error - can't access dob of undefined`

-We can handle defaults utilizing the `||` and avoid errors using `&&` or optional chaining in conjuniction with nullish coalescing.
+We can handle defaults utilizing the `||` and avoid errors using `&&` or optional chaining in conjunction with nullish coalescing.

 ```javascript